Local Pub Guide

 (01932) 785358

-Cosy dog friendly riverside pub, with the rear garden overlooking the Thames.
+Cosy dog friendly riverside pub, with the rear patio garden overlooking the Thames.
 To the right of the bar it is a village local where drinkers congregate around one of the two open fireplaces, and to the left the emphasis is on dining, featuring tapas as well as traditional pub fayre.
 Pub has its own landing stage, an outside thatched bar and covered heated area.

 - Sunbury Conservative Club